Medicare Enrolled

 What this data tells you about Dr. Ibrahim

-Dr. John Ibrahim is a family medicine in New Port Richey, FL, with 19 years in practice.
+Dr. John Ibrahim is a family medicine specialist in New Port Richey, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Ibrahim performed 48,673 Medicare services across 2,415 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Ibrahim received a total of $14,392 from 60 pharmaceutical and/or device companies across 715 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.